Analog Man presents KING OF TONE overdrive pedal

 KOT DELAY PAGE kotdelay.htm <--- best to CLICK HERE for waiting list status etc.

 Be sure to go to the link above before for status, you can email if your date reached the top but you have not gotten your email yet.

 When you reach the top of the waiting list, you can get ONE KOT pedal in any available version with any options.
 Starting in 2016, we are only allowing four KOT pedals per customer, even if you order one every few years, because too many people are selling them for a profit.
 After four, your orders will be cancelled.
 The list is over a year long at this time, see the KOT delay page (link is above) for the exact length of the list.

 Click HERE TO EMAIL analogspam TO GET ON THE LIST. - - You may want to CC yourself to keep the email as a record.
 If clicking does not work, right click and choose Copy Email Address then you can paste it into an email easily.

 If you already emailed and have not reached the top, any more emails to Analogspam will be deleted.
 You can get on the list again AFTER you reach the top and get your pedal, but not before then.

-The list is semi-automated so we can't really answer any questions when you get on the list.
-We don't need any phone or mailing address info, just email from your best email address for us to put on the list.
+This email address is automated so we can't answer any questions when you send an email to get on the list.
+We don't need any phone or mailing address info, just email us from your best email address for us to put on the list.
 You will get an IMMEDIATE auto reply, if not, please send again, maybe try one of your other email addresses.
 GMAIL USERS:Gmail blocks the reply, sorry you probably won't get a reply.
-BUT if you add this email address to your contact list, it will work.
+BUT if you add this email address to your contact list, it should work.
 No need to prepay or put down a deposit, we will give you ordering info when your pedal is ready to ship.Please don't ask for status on the list unless you are close to the SHIPPING date on the King of Tone delay page.
 We just can't afford to spend an hour a day on list administration.
 Thanks!